Kiname/Moode-e-ink-Display/README_EN.md

 # **Technical Guide: E-Ink Display and Audio Configuration and Optimization on Raspberry Pi 4**

-This document details the troubleshooting of hardware conflicts and the evolutionary development of a display system for an audio player based on Raspberry Pi 4, using a DAC Pro and a 2.13-inch Waveshare E-Paper display.
+This document details the troubleshooting of hardware conflicts and the evolutionary development of a display system for an audio player based on Raspberry Pi 4, using a DAC Pro and a 2.13-inch Waveshare E-Paper display V2.

 ## **1. Hardware Conflict Resolution (GPIO)**